École Spéciale d'Architecture: Education

 It is a "free school" governed in part by its students and alumni.
 Major decisions are taken by the administrative council and the general assembly consisting of students, alumni, teaching staff and administrators.
 It has an international exchange student program with the Cal Poly Pomona College of Environmental Design, in California, United States, and with the University of Cincinnati College of Design, Architecture, Art, and Planning, in Ohio, United States.

-Notable students and staff include Ricardo Larraín Bravo, Pierre Karkar, Albert Besson, Jon Condoret, Jules Dormal Godet, Robert Mallet-Stevens, Farah Pahlavi, Auguste Perret, Henri Prost, Vartan Hovanessian, René Sergent, Luis Malausséna, Paul Virilio, and Christian de Portzamparc.